DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 concentrated on kinship networks between families and across households, and amongst individual families within houses.
-Even when computers were situated in public spaces, and not formally owned by a particular individual(s), this did not necessarily result in equitable access to ICT devices and the internet.
+Even when computers were situated in public spaces, and not formally owned by a particular individual, this did not necessarily result in equitable access to ICT devices and the internet.
 In Chapter 9 we discuss how this has proven difficult in relation to shared internet facilities in a larger community.